-Jamie is the Senior Program Manager for Urban Improv and has worked for the organization for over 10 years.
+Jamie is the Senior Program Manager for Urban Improv and has worked for the organization for over 15 years.
 Prior to joining Urban Improv, Jamie worked for several radio stations in Boston and Seattle.
 She also worked as a stage manager and house manager for many years.
 Originally from South Dakota, she earned a B.A. in Communication Studies from Seattle University and her M.A. in Media Arts from Emerson College.
 Jamie is gratified to be working for an organization that values artistic expression and social justice.